 Who benefits from the Pupil Premium?

-All The strategies that were identified from the Sutton Trust and EEF that would be most beneficial to our Pupil Premium students were:
+All the strategies that have been identified from the Sutton Trust and EEF that are most beneficial to our Pupil Premium students are:

 - Feedback and Marking

 - Metacognition and target setting